 Homemade Elderflower Syrup is a fantastic way to bring sweetness and some floral scents to your drink.
-It is easy to make. -Even though you need a little more time than you do for syrup made from fruit, like, for instance, passion fruit syrup or fig syrup.
+It is easy to make and tastes delicious. -Even though you need a little more time than you do for syrup made from fruit, like, for instance, passion fruit syrup or fig syrup.
 But it is absolutely worth it, so try out our recipe for the perfect Elderflower syrup.

 Elderflowers for your syrup